saurabhtiwari12/movie_ticket/README.md

 - **TheatreBookingUI**: Provides a Swing-based GUI for the user.
 - **TheatreBookingSystem**: (Usually contains `main`) Sets up and runs the UI.

-## ✅ Suggestions for Improvement

-- Integrate a database (MySQL/SQLite) for persistence
-- Add seat layout visualization in GUI
-- Allow multiple movie shows with time selection
-- Add input validations and error handling
-- Use modal dialogs for user feedback
-- Organize code into packages (`model`, `view`, `controller`)
-- Add export to `.jar` feature